Sagay, Negros Occidental: Lopez Jaena

-Barangay Lopez Jaena is located in the eastern part of the City of Sagay, Negros Occidental.
+Barangay Lopez Jaena is located in the eastern part of Sagay.
 The history of the barangay dates back in 1902, which started as a very small settlement.
 Missionaries from foreign lands came and found out that this place was scarcely populated.
 The place was covered with big trees or forest.
 Among the first residents was Pedro Paculba and was considered as the most respected person in this place.
-He named this place “Lopez Jaena” in honor of Graciano Lopez Jaena, an Ilonggo hero who was recognized for his great contribution to the history of our country.
+He named this place “Lopez Jaena” in honor of Graciano Lopez Jaena, an Ilonggo hero who was recognized for his great contribution to the history of the country.
 The Missionaries brought about changes especially in the educational and religious aspect in the life of the people.
 At that time the head of the people was called “ Cabeza del Barrio “.
 Education had given them opportunities in finding means to improve their ways of living.
-School was established and the first teachers were mostly Missionaries.
+School was established and the first teachers were mostly missionaries.
 All of the leaders have contributed their part in transforming this place into a big settlement.
 There was intermingling of dialects.
 Many have established permanent dwellings in this place.
-This barangay was also awarded the cleanest barrio in Sagay, under the leadership of the late Mr. Felix Rodillado, who at that time was the Barrio Lieutenant or Teniente del Barrio.
+This barangay was also awarded the cleanest barrio in Sagay, under the leadership of Felix Rodillado, who at that time was the Barrio Lieutenant or Teniente del Barrio.